 The specifications shall include rules for setting parameters related to quality and suitability for use.
-As appropriate and in particular where justified in the interest of safety and interoperability, the specifications shall include rules on conformity assessment and market surveillance, including a safeguard clause, in accordance with Decision No 768/2008/EC.
+As appropriate, and in particular where justified in the interest of safety and interoperability, the specifications shall include rules on conformity assessment and market surveillance, including a safeguard clause, in accordance with Decision No 768/2008/EC.

-The Member States may designate one or several bodies competent to carry out the assessment of compliance with the requirements set out in the specifications, subject to any specific rules on assessment that may be set therein.
+The Member States may designate one or more bodies competent to carry out the assessment of compliance with the requirements set out in the specifications, subject to any specific rules on assessment laid down therein.